-The focus of my work is concentrated over three main themes; Sites/spaces/places, matter and autobiographical processes.
+The focus of my work is concentrated over three main themes; place, matter and autobiography.
 These themes and the processes I use to investigate them lead me to engage in conversations between different materials and spaces.
-This can take the form of sculptural works, instillations, mapping, texts and drawing.
+This can take the form of sculptural works, instillations, mapping, texts, video and drawing.

 I often use repetitive making processes within my work and this functions as cathartic process, the act of doing and making clarifying thoughts and feelings.
 The audience are given clues to this within my titles, which often refer to a specific personal point in time and/or a physical place in which I am situated, that I am hoping to understand.